-As part of its sustainability efforts, Addiko has developed an ESG Strategy based on a comprehensive assessment of material impacts.
+As part of its sustainability efforts, Addiko has developed an ESG Strategy based on a comprehensive assessment of material impacts, risks and opportunities.
 This strategy aims to address both the external factors affecting Addiko and its own impact on the environment and society.
 It closely aligns with Addiko's Business and Risk Strategies, forming an integrated sustainability approach.

-One of the major parts of the Addiko ESG Strategy is also proactively addressing the Outside-In and Inside-Out initiatives.
+One of the major parts of the Addiko ESG Strategy is proactively addressing the internally set initiatives.
 To achieve this, Addiko has set specific and measurable ESG goals tied to impacts, risks, and opportunities.
 These goals are regularly monitored and updated annually to enhance the ESG management.